svnlto/azure-blob-store/readme.md

 `opts.params` additional [parameters](https://azure.microsoft.com/en-us/documentation/articles/storage-nodejs-how-to-use-blob-storage/#set-up-an-azure-storage-connection) to pass to Azure Blob storage

-returns a readable stream of data for the file in your bucket whose key matches
+returns a readable stream of data for the file in your container whose key matches

 ## License